 Food for thought

 .
-A stroll though Amador's communities will lead you to locally owned restaurants and cafes, each with a unique flavor.
+A stroll through Amador's communities will lead you to locally owned restaurants and cafes, each with a unique flavor.

 Sin with the Zin!